kbedford/JLS/README.md

 ## Prerequisites

-- Docker and docker-compose needs to be installed on your machine
+Ensure the following are installed on your machine:

+- Docker
+- docker-compose
+- python3

 ## Project Structure